Grilling Pork Tenderloin The Best Way

 Wait about 5 minutes and roll the tenderloins to the next side.

-Repeat the roll process every 5 minutes until an instant thermometer shows around 150 degrees.
+Repeat the roll process every 5 minutes until a meat thermometer shows that the internal temperature reaches the mark of around 150 degrees.
 Give or take a degree is fine.
 Here you can learn how to correctly use a cooking thermometer.

 Remove your tenderloins from the grill and place on a clean plate.